4 Artistic Uses Of Aperture

 In previous article I discussed how to control the DEPTH OF FIELD, and how aperture changes the focusing range.
 In this post I am going to give four tips on artistic uses of Aperture.

 Long Depth Of Field for Landscape Photography

-First tip on Artistic Uses Of Aperture is about the long Depth Of Field.
-Usually in Landscape photography a photographer tries to capture as much of the scene as possible, and keep everything sharp and within focusing range.
+The first tip on Artistic Uses Of Aperture is about the great Depth Of Field.
+Usually, in Landscape photography, a photographer tries to capture as much of the scene as possible, and keep everything sharp and within focusing range.
 So the first artistic tip for landscape photography is using a higher f-stop, f11 or higher.

-Higher f-stop creates a wider focusing range which allows more objects in the scene stay in focusing range.
+Higher f-stop creates a broader focusing range, which allows more objects in the scene to stay in focusing range.

 Wide focusing range for Landscape photography

 Unlike Landscape photography, in Group Portrait Photography, you do not need a very wide focusing range.
 The focusing range should be enough to cover all the people in the group (especially if they are in different rows), but not to bring the background and foreground to focus.
 The f5.6 or f8 will provide a medium focusing range.

 Depth Of Field in Portrait Photography